PJ-Mog/VSmod-Compass2/README.md

 ## Collaboration?

 I am no artist.
-If you would like to improve the looks of the shapes, please contact me on the Vintage Story Discord (my name is Gox.)
+If you would like to help improve the look of anything, please contact me on the Vintage Story Discord (my name is Gox.)
+Let's talk before you create a Pull Request?